top of page

 • Preparation

 1. There will be 4 rounds of 1–2-minute improvised interactions.
-Groups choose one member to be a “client,” another a “coach,” with the third acting as “observer.”
+Groups choose one member to be a “client (brings a real challenge they genuinely care about),” another a “coach (responds according to the pattern of the round),” with the third acting as “observer (watches interaction patterns, keeps time, takes notes).”
 Roles can stay the same or change from round to round.

 • Step-by-step and timing

-3. Debrief the impact of all four helping patterns as experienced by clients, coaches, and observers.
-(5 min)
+• Discuss impact of all response patterns as experienced by Clients, Coaches and Observers

 • Hints